projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-trace-log.rst

 .. _hld-trace-log:

-Tracing and Logging high-level design
+Tracing and Logging High-Level Design
 #####################################

 Both Trace and Log are built on top of a mechanism named shared